eurozulu/miniSQL/README.md

 `SELECT <column name> [,<column name>...]
 [INTO <table name>] FROM <table name> [WHERE <colmnname>=<value|NULL>]`
 Column names should be columns in the named table.
 Use wildcard `*` to select all columns
 INTO is an optional name of a new table to insert the results into.
 The table must NOT exist.
 FROM is a required keyword followed by the name of the table to select from.
-Table must exist int he current database.
+Table must exist in the current database.
 WHERE is an optional set of filter conditions to limit the selected values.
 See [Where](#WHERE)

 #### INSERT